sara-sabr/ITStrategy/_pages/en/ma-closeout-report.md

 This proved to be a mistake.

 Once we launched the pilot and began communicating internally, we immediately heard concerns from the PIPSC union reps at ESDC that they had not been consulted.
-In-camera meetings between senior management and those union reps resulted in the termination of internal communications related to the pilot.
+Following in-camera meetings between senior management and union reps, the Director of IT Strategy decided to minimize further communications until the issues were addressed.
 This termination of internal comms had an impact on the pilot team’s ability to find clients for the micro-acquisition pilot.

 #### Not building up the supplier base before running the first opportunity <!-- omit in toc -->